code-dot-org/code-dot-org/apps/README.md

 - 80 character line length.
 - 2 space indent.
 - 4 space indent on long line breaks.
-- `grunt jshint` should report 0 warnings or errors.
+- `npm run lint` should report 0 warnings or errors.
 - See our [project style guide](../STYLEGUIDE.md) for details.